 Where a custom resistor solution is required its performance is often critical to the performance of the overall system.
 To ensure the resistor performs to specification over the long term a close working relationship is required between the system designer and resistor manufacturer during the custom resistor design and development process.

-The resistor manufacturer will have a detailed understanding of materials, design limits and manufacturing processes.
+The high voltage resistor manufacturer will have a detailed understanding of materials, design limits and manufacturing processes.
 However, only the system designer can understand the system requirements, mechanical and environmental limitations.

 It is important the designer delivers all relevant information to the manufacturer and after review, the manufacturer delivers an honest assessment of what can (and cannot) be achieved.
 Cost implications of various options and timescales should be discussed at an early stage.